Shao-Group/lecture-notes-for-algorithms/README.md

 ## About the Notes

 These are the lecture notes I (Mingfu Shao) used when teaching the undergrad-course "Data Structures and Algorithms" (CMPSC 465) at Penn State.
-The purpose of these notes is to provide students with a one-stop, complete set of materials to review after class.
+The main purpose of writing these notes is to provide students with a one-stop, complete set of materials to review after class.
 Students found them very helpful which motivates me to make them public for broader use.

 When writing them I am trying to provide (a), both intuitive explanations and rigorous proofs; (b), pseudo-code for each algorithm;